Armley: History

 Armley is mentioned in the 1086 Domesday Book reference to "Ristone, Ermelai".
 At the time there were eight villagers in Ristone (now east Armley) and Ermelai (now west Armley).
 Armley was recorded as lying within the hundred of Morley and was estimated to comprise only four households, placing it in the bottom fifth of settlements in the Domesday Book by population size.
 The actual population is indeterminable as this only accounts for the 'head of household'.

 Armley Mills, now the Leeds Industrial Museum, was the world's largest woollen mill when it was built in 1788.
 In the 18th and 19th centuries Armley was, through its mills, a major contributor to the economy of the city of Leeds.
 Many of the buildings standing in and around Armley were built in the 1800s, including many of the churches, schools, shops and houses.
 Ledgard Way is named after the entrepreneur Samuel Ledgard.
 Armley also has picturesque views over the rest of Leeds from certain vantage points.
 William Tetley started his business of malters in Armley in the 1740s.
 His grandson Joshua Tetley founded Tetley's Brewery in Hunslet in 1822.

-Armley was formerly a township and chapelry in the parish of Leeds, in 1866 Armley became a separate civil parish, on 26 March 1904 the parish was abolished to form Armley and Bramley.
+Armley was formerly a township and chapelry in the parish of Leeds.
+In 1866 Armley became a separate civil parish, but on 26 March 1904 the parish was abolished to form Armley and Bramley.
 In 1901 the parish had a population of 27,521.

 Damage caused by a raid in the Leeds Blitz in March 1941 and later slum clearance schemes brought about the redevelopment of much of Armley in a programme beginning in the 1950s and finishing in the early 1970s.